Where We Came From

 the Interamerican region (US, Canada, Mexico, and Caribbean Central and South

 Past RIBI President, RI Director & current RI Trustee John Kenny from

-Scotland became the second World Chairman in 1996.
+Scotland became the second World President in 1996.
 Under John's leadership IFSR

 doubled its membership and expanded to 18 countries.
 Groups formed in

 Australia, New Zealand, Africa, South America, the Philippines, Thailand, Japan